 Almost three-quarters of young people say social media is an important source of news to them – although there is growing awareness of its trustworthiness only around a third of young people will question what they read.
 (Ofcom, 2019)

-As this content is dependent on being read, viewed or heard online it can be tackled with cyber resilience and internet safety learning and teaching.
-The Digital Literacy and Literacy and English Experiences and Outcomes might be:
+As this content is dependent on being read, viewed or heard online it makes sense to bundle digital literacy and literacy and English experiences and outcomes, such as:

 - Searching, processing and managing information responsibly, TCH x-02a

 - Cyber resilience and internet safety, TCH x-03a

 - Recognise the difference between fact and opinion and progressing to evaluative comments about relevance reliability and credibility with appropriate justification, LIT x-18a

 This learning is often taught in the context of ‘fake news’ but ‘false or misleading information’ is a more accurate term.
 False or misleading information can be potentially dangerous when it relates to medical or health claims and requires learners to be smarter about how they engage with online content.

 Consume.
 Create.
 Communicate.